Reference: Postulate Mechanics

 LIFE

 The life appears as a form made of substance that has inherent motion.
-We observe that light has a form and it has inherent motion.
-Light is an elementary form of life.
-Similarly, an electron also has a form and inherent motion.
-But it is a little more evolved form of life.
+We observe that thought has a form and inherent motion, so does radiation, such as light; and so does matter, such as the particles of atom.
+These are evolving forms.
 As life evolves, its form and inherent motion become increasingly complex.
 And so we have objects, minerals, chemicals, cells, plants, animals and humans.
-As can be seen, this evolution has led to the emergence of self-animation and intelligence.
-There may emerge more abilities in the future as this evolution continues.
+This evolution has led to self-animation and intelligence.
+New abilities may emerge in future as life has the potential to postulate and become aware within the constraints of oneness.
 [Introduction] [Life]

 LOGIC